 The day almost came to an end, you are super full and satisfied, and you had an unexpected lovely great old mature cheese.
 I am sure you had also tried some great wine per meal.
 You feel it is time to stop… but it is hard to avoid the temptation of trying a good dessert.
 You are in Paris, it is a must.

 Crème Brulée. the literal translation is ‘ burnt cream’ as it consists of a caramelised cream dessert made of yolk, sugar, cream, caramel, and vanilla.
 Unbeatable for those who like a soft taste without giving up on flavour.
 A good creme brûlée is usually a bit warm when served as chefs are supposed to burn the surface before it goes to the table.

 Crème Caramel.
-Also a cream dessert all wrapped in caramel, but different from the Crème Brulée that is softer and where the caramel is just covering the surface and usually warm.
+Also, a cream dessert all wrapped in caramel, but different from the Crème Brulée which is softer and where the caramel is just covering the surface and usually warm.
 Crème caramel is also world known as Flan.
 It could come with some clotted cream aside.

 Profiteroles.
 These are balls made from choux pastry– light pastry dough, usually filled with cream, custard or even ice cream and covered with warm chocolate, caramel, or powdered sugar.
 Note: profiteroles can also be savoury, so you can try them for a quick snack.

-Now that you know what to eat in a day in Paris – although I believe you would need more than a week probably – it is time to book your tickets and hotels and why not to start exploring the must drink options with each meal.
+Now that you know what to eat in a day in Paris – although I believe you would need more than a week probably – it is time to book your tickets and hotels and why not start exploring the must-drink options with each meal?
 That will be a topic for another extensive post.